Simon-Brandt/MarkdownTools/README.md

 - includes a file's contents
 - runs commands and captures their STDOUT and STDERR
-- surrounds the data with a fenced code block
+- optionally surrounds the data with a fenced code block
 - supports language specifications as identifier for the fenced code block for syntax highlighting by an appropriate Markdown renderer
 - includes the command as first line *iff* the language specification is `console`, and precedes it by a `$` and space.